-- Loud noises may cause distress or injury to the wildlife depending on proximity to the display and the reach of the noise. - The smell of fire and burning will cause distress to many wildlife species. - Debris and remnants of fireworks can also pose can be a risk to the health and welfare of wildlife. - 9) With this in mind, we consider that fireworks legislation should be revised to reduce the noise limit of fireworks for public use in order to adequately safeguard animal health and welfare.
-We would support setting the maximum noise levels of fireworks intended for public use and sale to 97 dBAI at 15 metres, in line with the RSPCA's recommendation.
+- Loud noises may cause distress or injury to the wildlife depending on proximity to the display and the reach of the noise. - The smell of fire and burning will cause distress to many wildlife species. - Debris and remnants of fireworks can also pose can be a risk to the health and welfare of wildlife - In addition, where bonfires accompany firework displays there is a risk to wild animals who may seek shelter in the bonfire before it is lit - 12 In addition, we note that there are also concerns regarding the use of fireworks and preventable injuries in humans: